What Is The Water Cycle, And How Does It Work?

 The heat from the sun is also responsible for this process, but since the process sometimes occurs in subzero temperatures, wind plays a big part, as it carries the small amounts of water molecules that evaporate away without leaving any liquid water behind.

-Once in the atmosphere, water vapor gets subjected to a variety of variables that will determine how far and high it will travel, as well as where and in which form it will change its state back into a liquid or solid form.
+Once in the atmosphere, water vapor gets subjected to a variety of variables that will determine how far and high it will travel, as well as where and when it will change back into its liquid or solid form.

 Global wind movement can literally carry water vapor around the globe, but for the sake of this illustration, we will focus on a water cycle that is the result of local and prevailing winds.